freebeer0/how-to-use-private-tor-obfs4-bridges/README.md

 Once you have successfully visited the Tor check page, you can continue with tests of your own.

+Using the Tor Browser, you can visit both Clearnet and Onion sites.
+Some examples:

+* _Wall Street Journal_ Clearnet https://cn.wsj.com/
+* _New York Times_ Onion https://cn.nytimes3xbfgragh.onion/

 ## 6. Report Results

 Publish your findings.
 Did the bridge work?
 How was the speed?
 Did you have any problems?
 Do you have any other suggestions or comments?